frequently asked questions

 What are the application and placement fees for?
 Where does that money go?

-There is a $20 non-refundable processing fee required at the time you submit your application.
-As a non-profit group relying solely on donations, this non-refundable fee is needed to help offset administrative costs associated with processing applications.
+There is a $20 suggested donation to process an application.
+This non-refundable expense is required at the time you submit your application.
+As a non-profit group relying solely on donations, this fee is needed to help offset administrative costs associated with processing applications.
 This fee does not guarantee adoption.

 I applied to adopt a dog awhile ago.
 Is my application still valid?